Botton, North Yorkshire: The origins of Botton Village

 In the village there are many different workshops where the community members make products which are sold to the public via a number of outlets.
 There is a Botton Village Store which is made up of four concepts: a gift shop, a farm shop, a convenience food store, and a village grocery store.
-You can purchase items made by the community members from the workshops and items from outer rim suppliers.
+Customers can purchase items made by the community members from the workshops and items from other suppliers.

 Botton village received the Deputy Prime Minister's Award for Sustainable Communities in 2005; the award cited the community's dedication to the ethos of sustainability and mutual respect, as well as their concrete achievements in these areas.
 Also in 2005, the village featured in a Channel 4 documentary entitled Botton, the strangest village in Britain.